justmadethiscalculator/SharkLibrary/doc/Installation.md

 # SharkLibrary Installation Guide (Raspberry Pi Zero 2)

 Follow these steps to install and run SharkLibrary on your Raspberry Pi Zero 2.
+Note: This guide assumes that the user has logged in using the 'root' user, please adjust accordingly

 ## Prerequisites